alaudet/raspi-sump/docs/install.md

 * raspi-sump/csv (location of waterlevel readings to csv file)
 * raspi-sump/charts (location of charts if using rsumpchart.py)
 * raspi-sump/logs (location of rsumpmonitor.py logs if using raspisump as a continuous process)
-* raspi-sump/web (all files need if you install the web server)
+* raspi-sump/web (all files needed for the optional pi webserver install)
 * raspi-sump/cron (example crontab for scheduling readings)